brianhenry617/beep-boop/README.md

 ### License
 Copyright (c) 2018 Brian Henry.
-This software is licensed under the GLT license.
+This software is licensed under the GNU GENERAL PUBLIC LICENSE.